-The fantasy world of Disney royalty becomes reality in the all-new Princess Fairytale Hall, where Magic Kingdom guests get to live out their dream of meeting a real Disney princess.
+The fantasy world of Disney royalty becomes reality in the all-new Princess Fairytale Hall, where Magic Kingdom guests get to live out their dream of meeting real Disney royalty.

-Opening to guests Sept.
-18, the enchanting new home to Cinderella, Rapunzel and the princesses who visit them is fit for royalty with lush purple and gold trimmings, stone walls and ornate chandeliers.
+This enchanting new location for Disney princesses is fit for royalty with lush purple and gold trimmings, stone walls and ornate chandeliers.

 Past the intricate tiara that graces the attraction’s entryway, guests will feel the anticipation of being in the presence of Disney nobility and becoming immersed in their world.

-With its brightly colored tournament tent facade, Princess Fairytale Hall is located in the Castle Courtyard in the center of Fantasyland and is the latest opening in New Fantasyland, a multiyear project that more than doubles the size of Fantasyland and continues the largest expansion in Magic Kingdom history.
+With its brightly colored tournament tent facade, Princess Fairytale Hall is located in the Castle Courtyard in the center of Fantasyland and is a cornerstone of New Fantasyland, a multiyear project that more than doubles the size of Fantasyland and represents the largest expansion in Magic Kingdom history.

-As loyal subjects to the princesses, guests can choose between two queues: one for Cinderella and a visiting princess or one for Rapunzel and a visiting princess.
+As loyal subjects to the princesses, guests can choose between two queues to meet the Royals: one for Cinderella and Rapunzel or one for Anna, Elsa, and another visiting princess.

 The castle-like entrance to Princess Fairytale Hall features walls of stone and stained glass windows with images from the Disney animated film classic Cinderella.
 The entryway opens to a large Royal Gallery – an airy space with stone columns and a high ceiling with wooden beams and peaked arches.
 Framed portraits of Disney princesses adorn the walls.
 It’s the ideal royal setting for coming face-to-face with a Disney princess as their timeless tales come to life.

 When it’s time for the big moment, guests are ushered into the royal chambers, richly paneled in wood and elegantly finished.
-Cinderella in one reception room and Rapunzel in the other are each joined by one other Disney princess.
+Cinderella and Rapunzel are in one reception room, while Anna and Elsa are in the other, joined by one other Disney princess.
 Royal visitors might include Aurora, Snow White, Tiana, Jasmine or Mulan.

-Whoever from the royal court stops by to meet and greet her loyal subjects, it’s a royal scene made for making magical memories.
+Whoever from the royal court stops by to greet her loyal subjects, it’s a royal scene made for making magical memories.

-Each chamber features a large framed painting of a fairytale landscape and a table with a set of bound leather storybooks that bear the titles of fairytales in the language of the original tale.
+Each chamber features a large framed painting of a fairytale landscape and a table with a set of bound leather storybooks that bear the titles of fairytales in the language of the original tale, including Hans Christian Andersen’s “The Snow Queen,” with the title in Danish, “Snedronningen.”
 Rose vases are located on the far side of each reception room and wallpaper decorated with crowns and other royal imagery completes the scene.
 Guests are encouraged to bring cameras and autograph books.
 Disney PhotoPass Imaging specialists also are on hand to capture the events in each room.

 “Through the years dating to Walt’s time, fairy tales have always been a rich cornerstone of Disney storytelling,” said Chris Beatty, Creative Executive Director of Walt Disney Imagineering.
 “Princess Fairytale Hall carries on our tradition of bringing classic Disney fairy tales to life in new and unexpected ways.”

 To make Princess Fairytale Hall their new home, the princesses relocated from their former meet-and-greet area at Town Square Theater.
-Besides the standby queue, guests using FastPass+ and Legacy FastPass will be welcome as loyal subjects to Princess Fairytale Hall.
+Besides the standby queue, guests using FastPass+ will be welcome as loyal subjects to Princess Fairytale Hall.